-Focusrite Scarlett 2i2 Buyers Guide
+Focusrite Scarlett 2i2 Ultimate Buyers Guide

 There are a lot of great choices out there, and it may seem like a daunting task to choose one.

 Improving your audio capability is a worthwhile investment, no matter what level of studio you have.

 Using the features and factors below, you will be able to narrow down your choices to a few options that will be the best choices for you and your music needs.

-Audio Interface Buyers Guide
+Audio Interface Complete Buyers Guide

 What type of work will you be doing?
 How large of projects will you be taking on?

-Once you have nailed that down, you’ll be able to narrow the field of choice down to only the ones that will be beneficial to your work.
+Once you have that nailed down, you’ll be able to narrow the field down to the ones that will be beneficial to your work.

 There are several options, and different interfaces will be compatible with varying systems of connectivity.
 You can choose between FireWire, USB, Thunderbolt, and many others.

 FireWire offers a little more security and speed of transfer.
-So, understanding the needs of your projects are crucial to choosing the right connection.
+So, understanding the needs of your projects is crucial to choosing the right connection.

 Jacks and Ports

-I highly suggest you look for interfaces that offer the most flexibility when it comes to ports and jacks for peripheral hardware and mics.
+I highly suggest you look for audio interfaces that offer the most flexibility when it comes to ports and jacks for peripheral hardware and mics.